Nublert/teach-AI-with-p5js/README.md

 After testing, I considered pH and alcohol percentage as good y and x values, and I used the quality as the color variable.
 Mapping of the data looks like this in p5.js:

 ![Wine Quality](/wine_mapping.png)

+I still struggle with drawing the actual linear regression of this data.
+However, looking at the color mapping, it looks like the Nearest Neighbor method might produce sensible results: green stands for a higher quality ranking, blue as lower, and there seems to be a correlation to pH and alcohol percentage (the higher the percentage and lower the pH, the better the quality).

-I made use of tutorials by Allison Parrish and Daniel Shiffman to create this demo (see Acknowledgements for details).
+I made use of the tutorials by Allison Parrish and Daniel Shiffman to create this demo (see Acknowledgements for details).

 Direct link to the code:
 https://editor.p5js.org/codingtrain/sketches/UtOWCSYYF